Introduction

 Updating NFT Card Level

 The section above can also be used to guide you through updating the card level over time.
-In fact, you can still pass the create value for the operation property and if the index/tokenId matches your change will be reflected.
+In fact, you can pass the update value for the operation property and if the index/tokenId matches your change will be reflected.
 You will still need to publish those changes, which is outlined below.

-Publishishing Properties Onchain
+Publishing Properties Onchain

 When you’re ready to publish your property list item changes, a single API call will push staged items and make them available for onchain consumption.